quickburrrn/RustGeneCalculator/README.md

-# Gene calculator for the video game rust
+# Rust Game Gene Calculator
-Description is comming soon
+## A calculator that calculates the best combination to your clones